codefoco/SmartPasscode/README.md

-smartlock
+SmartPasscode
 =========

-SmartLock is a Tweek to iPhone to use a more smart passcode.
+SmartPasscode is a Tweek to iPhone to use a more smart passcode.